 Pairing Food With Tempranillo

+Think rustic.
+The local food in both Rioja and Ribera centers around things like roasted lamb, white asparagus and other hearty dishes with a dainty amount of herbs and spices.
 Thanks to its savory character you can pair Tempranillo with plenty of foods, from hamburgers and lasagna to braised meats and pizza.
-It goes particularly well with mildly spicy Cajun or Indian style dishes.
+It goes particularly well with mildly spicy Cajun or Indian style dishes, lamb roasts, and stews.

 Try some of these recipes: